 Looking back over the last year or so, like most other organisations, our activities have been severely curtailed.
 Though the PPU was not without its successes.
 In 2020, literally days before the first Covid-19 enforced lock down, the PPU was very proud to have been able to organise a fundraising table quiz to help raise funds for former pupil Sean Drummond who suffered traumatic brain injuries following an accident in London in 2019 and is still in hospital there, participating in a programme of intensive rehabilitation.
 This obviously puts a massive burden, especially financially, on Sean’s family.
 Having set a target of €5,000 the event ultimately raised in excess of €11,000 which the PPU hopes will help a bit.
 The generosity of both the sponsors of prizes and auction items as well as all the participants on the night was quite extraordinary and is a great illustration of how strong that ‘CBC factor’ can be.

-Another great success was to organise an run the annual golf classic.
+Another great success was the organisation and running of the annual golf classic.
 While the usual dinner and raffle could not be held with the ongoing heath restrictions, we were lucky that our ‘slot’ in Dun Laoghaire Golf Club, on Friday 21 August fell, during the few months that golf was permitted and we managed to sign up nearly 30 past pupils to participate.
 While the wind made things tough the course itself was in great condition and the outdoor facilities which were permitted in Dun Laoghaire golf club at the time were enjoyed by many of the participants.
-Congratulations to Donal Courtney who not only retained his individual title, but was also a member of the winning team, along with Luke O’Reilly, and Will Griffith.
+Congratulations to Donal Courtney who not only retained his individual title, but was also a member of the winning team, along with Luke O’Reilly and Will Griffith.
 A very special note of thanks to Aodh Burke (’64), who, despite us NOT looking for sponsorship sent up some ‘goodies’ that have helped us enhance the goodie bags and the prizes.
-And of course to Paul Wyse to, for being our DLGC man – he makes it easy for us.
+And, of course to Paul Wyse for being our DLGC man – he makes it easy for us.
 Hopefully we can return to a full event again later this year.

-Other activities during the year included some updates to the PPU website and the launching of the Membership Drive 2021 whereby all new membership subscriptions received on 2021 will be divided equally and passed on to two charities, Pieta House, supporting people and communities in crisis and Support4Drummo which continues to raise funds for the aforementioned Sean Drummond.
+Other activities during the year included some updates to the PPU website and the launching of the Membership Drive 2021 whereby all new membership subscriptions received in 2021 will be divided equally and passed on to two charities, Pieta House, supporting people and communities in crisis and Support4Drummo which continues to raise funds for the aforementioned Sean Drummond.
 At the end of 2020, given that less funds were needed than in a typical year, the PPU made Christmas donations of €500 each to the local St. Vincent de Paul and the 6th Years’ “Movember” men’s health project.

 Looking forward to the latter half of this year and in to 2022, hopefully traditional activities can resume and some new ones can be tried.
 We look forward to supporting class reunions and seeing our membership expand.
-Don’t forget, once permitted again under health guidelines, the PPU offers to support any reunions with a wine reception in CBC followed by a tour of the facilities by Gerry or one of his colleagues.
+Don’t forget, once permitted again under health guidelines, the PPU will offer to support any reunions with a wine reception in CBC followed by a tour of the facilities by Gerry or one of his colleagues.
 Last September saw CBC’s 70th birthday - perhaps that can be marked by a special event?
-Certainly if the PPU can play a role in supporting such an event it will do so.
+Certainly, if the PPU can play a role in supporting such an event it will do so.